Welcome Back to Sabra: Spend the Summer Joyously, Jewishly and Safely

 - We will only provide bus service to camp for those campers who must fly as part of their travel to camp.
 Strict bus protocols will be in place including assigned seats, use of school buses and masks.

 - Only campers will be allowed to exit vehicles at drop off.
 Please say your farewells in the car.
 We will have staff on hand to take your luggage and help your camper find their group.

 - You will be asked to fill out a form that states how your child got to camp and with whom they traveled.

 - At the beginning of camp, campers’ bubblemates will be their cabinmates and staff.
 Campers will live with, eat with, go to activities with and have a shower house rotation with their bubble.
-Outside of their bubble, campers must be masked, at least six feet apart from other bubbles and outdoors unless seated at their dining tables, established in the shower house, playing in an area or otherwise directed by a staff person.
+Most of the day will be spent outdoors and socially distanced, so campers and staff will not wear masks most of the time.
+When they are entering buildings or cannot maintain social distance, they will wear masks.

 - While our camper’s bubbles are their cabins, they will have meals in three different locations: the Dining Hall, the Rec Hall and the Beren Sports Pavilion.
 In the Dining Hall and the Rec Hall, there will be dividers and distance between tables.
 In the Beren Sports Pavilion, tables will the outdoors and distanced.
 By the time everyone at camp is in the same bubble, all campers will be back in the Dining Hall with no dividers and lots of screaming and singing!